biopython/biopython/Doc/Tutorial/chapter_cookbook.rst

 :numref:`fig:nuc-dot-plot-scatter`.

 .. figure:: ../images/dot_plot_scatter.png
-   :alt: Nucleotide dot plot of two orchid sequence lengths (using pylab’s scatter function).
+   :alt: Nucleotide dot plot of two orchid sequences using scatter.
    :name: fig:nuc-dot-plot-scatter
    :width: 80.0%

-   Nucleotide dot plot of two orchid sequence lengths (using pylab’s scatter function).
+   Nucleotide dot plot of two orchid sequence using  scatter.

 Personally I find this second plot much easier to read!
 Again note that we have *not* checked for reverse complement matches here – you could